HarryBlueJay/Roblox-Audio-Downloader/README.md

 ## Sounds folder is empty
 You have to join a game on UWP Roblox first, and to get all the sounds, wait for the game to load.
 ## Sounds from different games are in the sounds folder
 Close UWP Roblox.
-Then, navigate to where all the tray icons are, right click on the Roblox Audio Downloader logo, and left click "Clear Audio Cache."
+Then, navigate to where all the tray icons are, right click on the Roblox Audio Downloader logo, and left click "Remove External Audio."
 ## Why can't I find (insert sound effect here)?
 Small sound effects aren't usually stored on the disk.
 ## Where is the latest release/how to install?